Other May pages: Wayside flowers • Downland and seaside flowers • Trees and shrubs • Birds • Butterflies and insects • Weather

 Rarer woodland species include the ground-hugging yellow pimpernel on the edge of paths and in other bare patches.
 It is possible throughout the month, and the same is true of the strange umbellifer sanicle, which likes beech woods on chalk.
 Woodruff, with tiny white flowers and leaves arranged in ruffs to match its name, is often not at its best until mid month.

 A specialist grass also found mostly on chalk soils or in beech woods is wood melick, which is an indicator of ancient woodlands.
-The latter is also true of pignut, usually a meadow flower, but very occasionally found in woods.
+The latter is also true of pignut, usually a meadow flower, but very occasionally found in woods (try Leith Hill in Surrey).
 On sandy soils you may just come across lily of the valley.

-Other rare woodland flowers include coralroot, found only in the Chilterns or eastern Weald.
-It may survive into May, but has usually faded in April.
+Other rare woodland flowers include coralroot, found only in the Chilterns or eastern Weald, which may survive into May but has usually faded in April.
 In the first half of the month you might also come across three-nerved sandwort, which looks like a kind of woodland chickweed, while in the second half you might just find some common figwort.

 Meadow flowers

 An important contributor to this are meadow buttercups, the classic tall buttercup of haymeadows.
-A few may be seen right from the start of the month, and from the third week or so they can turn whole fields yellow.
+A few may be seen right from the start of the month, and from mid month they can turn whole fields yellow.
 (For other buttercups seen in May see Other grassy fields below.)

 Other grassy fields